waltmann1/CGBuilder/docs/example_docs/setup/basics.md

 # Initial Changes

-At this point, you now have your testproject repository on GitHub and locally on your machine.
+At this point, you now have your CGBuilders repository on GitHub and locally on your machine.
 Now it's time to start making some modifications.

 ### README